trevor-dolby-at-ibm-com/ace-kafka-es/README.md

 oc --namespace integration port-forward --address 0.0.0.0 svc/port-forward-gw-group-pf-1-svc 9094:9092
 ```

-ACE connection policies are similar to the [External CP4i](#external-cp4i) scenario but in this case
+ACE connection policies are similar to the [SCRAM External](#scram-external) scenario but in this case
 the connections are made to the local end of the port forwarding tunnel.
 As can be seen in the
 [EventGatewayPortForward/EventStreams.policyxml](/EventGatewayPortForward/EventStreams.policyxml)
 file, the key elements of the policy that tie the solution together are as follows: